Catholic Church–state relations in Argentina: 1976–1983

+In 1976, a human rights lawyer accused Cardinal Jorge Bergoglio, now Pope Francis, of conspiring with the junta to kidnap two Jesuit priests.
+Despite no hard evidence linking him to the crime, Cardinal Bergoglio, who headed the Society of Jesus in Argentina, had conflicts with priests advocating violence against the new military dictatorship.
+As head of the Jesuits, he secretly worked to save over 1000 dissidents from persecution by the military Junta, earning reconciliation with critics like the Mothers of the Plaza De Mayo.

+During the dictatorship, chaplain Christian von Wernich was convicted of complicity in 7 homicides, 42 kidnappings, and 32 instances of torture.
+Some Catholic priests supported the Montoneros, with figures like Father Alberto Carbone preaching Marxism.
+Juan Ignacio Isla Casares, a Catholic youth leader, orchestrated the ambush and killing of five policemen with Montoneros' help near San Isidro Cathedral in 1975.

 Since the return of democracy (1983)

 President Raúl Alfonsín (1983–1989) had a rough relationship with the Catholic Church.
 Before 1987, the Civil Code recognized de facto separation of husband and wife, but did not allow remarriage.
 A law of divorce was approved by the Chamber of Deputies in 1986.
 The Catholic Church pressured the Senate to stop it, threatening to deny the sacraments to those who would vote for it.
 The Senate finally passed the law on 3 June 1987.
 During this year the relationship with the Church was also damaged by the call to a new Pedagogical Congress that led the Church to fear a cut on the state subsidies to private schools, and by legislation reforms that equalled legitimate and "natural" (illegitimate) children, which the Church considered to affect the concept of a Christian family.

 President Carlos Menem (1989–1999) was linked to conservative Vatican organizations (such as the Opus Dei) and was a staunch supporter of the Church's position on abortion, for which he was awarded a special decoration by Pope John Paul II, even while he was heavily criticized by prominent bishops because of the poverty and unemployment caused by his economic measures.

 President Fernando de la Rúa (1999–2001) was also a devout Catholic, and did not have major problems dealing with the Church.